sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/parquet.rst

 This node saves the incoming dataset as Parquet File.

-Below is a sample workflow which contains the Save Parquet processor in Fire Insights.
+Below is a sample workflow which contains the Save Parquet processor in Sparkflows.
 It demonstrates the usage of the Save Parquet node to save incoming dataset in Parquet format.

 It does the following processing of data: